Sherlock9/Tower-of-Hanoi-with-Stacks/README.md

 # Tower-of-Hanoi-with-Stacks
-Tower of Hanoit implemented using stacks
+Tower of Hanoi implemented using stacks